adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 Wizard
 ======

+As a player, I should be able to navigate through the player wizard [complete]

+As a player, I should be required to add attribute values [complete]

-As a player, I must add a character and player name to progress in the character creation wizard [complete]
+As a player, I should be required to enter a char and player name [complete]

 As a player, when I start typing in the alignment field, OGL data auto-completes